MathBueno/tank-process-monitor/README.md

 - Prints alerts

 ## Why I built this
-Background in mechanical engineering, applying system monitoring logic to simulate real-world scenarios.
+With a background in mechanical engineering, I wanted to simulate a simple monitoring system similar to real industrial processes.

 ## Tech
 - Python